Equal Employment Opportunity Program

 Our Commitment

-NARA is committed to maintaining a work environment that is courteous, respectful, and free from harassing behaviors for its employees, contractors, volunteers, visitors, interns and customers.
+NARA is committed to maintaining a work environment that is civil, courteous, respectful, and free from harassing or inappropriate behaviors for its employees, contractors, volunteers, visitors, interns, and customers.
+NARA has appropriate measures to prevent harassing and/or inappropriate behavior in the workplace.
 NARA will not tolerate harassment of any kind.

 Harassment